-The Surface of the Moon
+12 Surface of the Moon

-3.1 Introduction
+12.1 Introduction

 One can learn a lot about the Moon by looking at the lunar surface.
-Even before astronauts landed on the Moon, we had enough scientific data to formulate theories about the formation and evolution of the Earth's only natural satellite.
+Even before astronauts landed on the Moon, scientists had enough data to formulate theories about the formation and evolution of the Earth's only natural satellite.
 However, since the Moon rotates once for every time it orbits around the Earth, we can only see one side of the Moon from the surface of the Earth.
-Until we sent the space missions that orbited the Moon, we only knew half the story.
+Until spacecraft were sent to orbit the Moon, we only knew half the story.

 The type of orbit our Moon makes around the Earth is called a synchronous orbit.
-This phenomenon is shown graphically in Figure 3.1 below.
+This phenomenon is shown graphically in Figure 12.1 below.
 If we imagine that there is one large mountain on the hemisphere facing the Earth (denoted by the small triangle on the Moon), then this mountain is always visible to us no matter where the Moon is in its orbit.
-As the Moon orbits around the Earth, it turns at just the correct rate so that we always see the same hemisphere.
+As the Moon orbits around the Earth, it turns slightly so we always see the same hemisphere.